landing-ai/vision-agent-mcp/README.md

 # Vision Agent MCP (v0.1)

-This package provides the Vision Agent for use with the MCP framework, exposing powerful computer vision and document analysis tools through the Model Context Protocol.
+An MCP package for Vision Agent that brings powerful computer vision and document analysis tools to the Model Context Protocol.

 ## Available Tools